hassio-addons/build-env/README.md

         Valid values are: addon, base, cluster, homeassistant and supervisor.
         If you are unsure, then you probably don't need this flag.
         Defaults to 'addon'.

-    -n, --name <name>
-        Name or title of the thing that is being built.
-        Note: When building add-ons; this will override the setting from the configuration file.

-    -d, --description <description>
-        Description of the thing that is being built.
-        Note: When building add-ons; this will override the setting from the configuration file.

-    --vendor <vendor>
-        The name of the vendor providing the thing that is being built.

-    -m, --maintainer, --author <author>
-        Name of the maintainer.
-MUST be in "My Name <email@example.com>" format. e.g., "Franck Nijhof <frenck@addons.community>"
-        Note: When building add-ons; this will override the setting from the configuration file.

-    -u, --url <ur>
-        URL to the homepage of the thing that is built.
-        Note: When building add-ons; this will override the setting from the configuration file.

-    -c, --doc-url <url>
-        URL to the documentation of the thing that is built.
-        When omitted, the value of --url will be used.

-    --git-url <url>
-        The URL to the GIT repository (e.g., GitHub).
-        When omitted, the value of --url will be used or is detected using git.

-    -o, --override
-        Always override Docker labels.
-        The normal behavior of the builder is to only add a label when it is not found in the Dockerfile.
-This flag enforces to override all label values.
 ```

 ## Examples